 The rocky precipices have always remained free of peat and many of the hilltops have been laid bare by peat erosion and weathering.
-As a result the summits and crags resemble parts of the Arctic and lower Alps., being sparsely vegetated with shrubs, mosses and liverworts.
+As a result the summits and crags resemble parts of the Arctic and lower Alps, being sparsely vegetated with shrubs, mosses and liverworts.
 The plants include some ‘arctic-alpines’, which were amongst the first species to colonise Glenveagh after the Ice Age.
-Examples include alpine club-moss, bearberry, silvery moss and dwarf willow.
-Arctic-alpines are adapted to a short cool summer.
-Many lie prostrate or hug the ground to avoid damage and many need several growing seasons before they can flower or bear fruit
+This wilderness supports a meagre and specialised range of wildlife.

 The blanket bog to be found in Glenveagh is of the western or Atlantic type, which is found only in Ireland, Scotland and Wales.
-In Glenveagh, the underlying bedrock is fissured with geological joints and fractures, which appears as clefts and gullies.
 Peat cover is uneven and of varying dampness and bedrock is widely exposed.
 The result is a mosaic of vegetation types.

 The park contains about 100 hectares of natural and semi natural woodland.
 The largest stretch is Mullangore Wood on the south eastern shore of Lough Veagh, although several remnants are to be found on the steep slopes of Glenveagh where the terrain is too precipitous for blanket bog growth.
 The woods are amongst the few native stands of timber left in Co.
 Donegal.